Best Mattress For Athletes: Reviews and Buyers Guide

 Motion isolation, for example, helps prevent movement from transferring throughout the mattress; so if you move around, or share the bed with a restless sleeper, you shouldn’t be disturbed by the bed shifting with the tossing and turning.

-There are a wide variety of cooling technologies used in mattresses today to prevent you from overheating while you sleep; these include gel-infused foams, Celliant® fabric, and Copper.
+There are a wide variety of cooling technologies used in mattresses today to prevent you from overheating while you sleep; these include gel-infused foams and copper infusion.
 Let’s take a closer look at those materials below:

 - Gel-Infused Foams: Cooling gel and gel beads draw heat away from your body and out of the mattress, keeping your temperature neutral.
 Unfortunately, cheaper gel foams can absorb the heat from your body and take on the temperature of the rest of the bed, doing almost the opposite of what it’s designed to do, so be wary before choosing gel-infused foams.

 - Copper: Copper is a highly conductive material, which acts as a magnet for heat.
 Copper absorbs and dissipates body heat in the mattress to keep the bed feeling cool.
 Copper also reduces inflammation and eases sore joints— especially important for athletes.
 Plus, Copper is naturally antimicrobial and antibacterial, so you can sleep soundly knowing your bed is germ-free.